BPMN Examples

 Counter-example

-Good Example of a Symmetric Model 2
+Good Example 2

 Counter-example 2